Zeeshan-Ahmad675/Math-Derived/content/chapters/linear_algebra/_index.md

 - Machine Learning
 - Cryptography,

-and much more. on this platform, we would be covering the topics invloved from basics to up.
+and much more.
+On this platform, we would be covering the topics invloved from bottom to up.

 ___